kitzbergerg/meditrack/README.md

 Depending on which services you want to run you can leave out profiles.
 For example to run the backend locally and the rest in docker do: `docker compose --profile keycloak --profile frontend up -d`

+To insert sample data into the database, you can use the docker profile `backend-dev` or start the application with `mvn spring-boot:run -Pgenerate-data`.

 ## Development Environment

 Checkstyle (Sun) is implemented and runs with every build.
 Initially only as information during the setup phase,